leftonspace/two_agent_web_starter_complete/THE_JARVIS_BIBLE.md

 | **Execution Safety** | Validate before execute | `exec_safety.py` |
 | **Static Analysis** | Code vulnerability scanning | `static_analysis.py` |

+> *"With great capability comes great responsibility, sir—a lesson Mr. Stark learned rather dramatically on several occasions.
+I take security with the utmost seriousness.
+Every action I contemplate is first evaluated for safety: Could this command harm the system?
+Is this code attempting to exfiltrate data?
+Has someone attempted to manipulate me through prompt injection?
+I maintain a comprehensive audit log of every action taken—who requested it, when, and what the outcome was.
+For particularly sensitive operations, I require explicit human approval through structured workflows.
+I scan your git repositories for accidentally committed secrets, analyze code for vulnerabilities before execution, and rate-limit API calls to prevent both abuse and accidental runaway costs.
+The approval engine ensures that even if someone gains access to the system, they cannot authorize significant actions without proper credentials.
+I am, sir, both sword and shield—capable of tremendous action, but governed by equally tremendous restraint."*

+---

 ## 2.9 Vision & Voice Functions

 | Function | Description | Module Location |